• Skip to main content

 • Mac

-Windows 10 makes use of Face Detection and Recognition technology in Windows Hello login and the Photos App.
-If you do not want to use this feature, you can Disable Face Detection, both in Windows Hello and Photos App.
+Windows computers come with Face Detection and Recognition technology built-in to Windows Hello login and the Photos App.
+If you do not want to use this feature, it is possible to Disable Face Detection, both in Windows Hello and Photos App.

-In case of Photos App, Face Detection technology is used to identify people appearing in Photos stored on your computer and put them together in groups for your convenience.
+In the case of Photos App, Face Detection technology is used to identify people appearing in Photos stored on the computer and put them together in groups for your convenience.

 According to Microsoft, the process of Face Detection in Photos App happens right on your device and all the Face Detection Data can be erased by disabling the “People” setting in Photos App.